epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 orgMembers (Org _ ms) = ms
 ```

-The problem that we now have is that `User` and `Org` are two different types, and we cannot put them into the one list.
+The problem that we now have is that `User` and `Org` are two different types, and we cannot put them into one list.

 Haskell GHC compiler (since v6.8.1 released in 2007) has the extension [ExistentialQuantification](https://downloads.haskell.org/ghc/8.8.3/docs/html/users_guide/glasgow_exts.html#extension-ExistentialQuantification) that allows to create a type that can wrap values of multiple types, and the members of this wrapper type can be put in the list: